-- The General Fund budgeted expenditures for the 2019-2020 year increased \$1.9 million compared to the 2018-2019 budgeted expenditures.
-This budget is before implementation of House Bill 3 and will be amended in accordance with board policy. - The District decreased the maintenance and operations property tax rate at \$1.56835 per \$100 valuation.
+- The General Fund budgeted expenditures for the 2020-2021 year increased \$4.5 million compared to the 2019-2020 budgeted expenditures. - The District decreased the maintenance and operations property tax rate at \$1.0383 per \$100 valuation.
 The debt service rate remained \$0.50 per \$100 valuation.
-Based on this information and rates, original budgeted local tax revenues increased by approximately \$5 million and original budgeted State foundation funding decreased approximately \$2.9 million.
-This budget is before implementation of House Bill 3 and will be amended in accordance with board policy.
+Based on this information and rates, budgeted local tax revenues increased by approximately \$3 million and State foundation funding decreased approximately \$2.5 million.